Simplifying Zero Trust Security for AWS with Teleport

 Length: 12:54

 Teleport can provide secure access to MongoDB via the Teleport Database Service.
-This allows for fine-grained access control through Teleport's RBAC.
+This allows for fine-grained access control through the Teleport RBAC system.

 In this guide, you will: